-Graduate students can "stack" a certificate program toward a relevant Master of Science or Master of Arts degree at Agnes Scott, with all credit hours of the certificate also counting toward the master's degree.
+Graduate students can "stack" a certificate program toward an eligible master's degree at Agnes Scott, with all credit hours of the certificate also counting toward the master's degree.
 Additionally, graduate students may complete a stackable certificate as a standalone program and confer the certificate independent of earning a master's degree.

 To earn a graduate certificate that stacks toward a master's degree, students must complete 12 hours of graduate-level coursework in the certificate program and satisfy all the certificate program requirements in addition to the master's degree requirements.
-Graduate students completing a Master of Arts or Master of Science may pursue a stackable graduate certificate within or outside their primary area of study.
+Graduate students completing a master's degree may pursue a stackable graduate certificate within or outside their primary area of study.
 Students participating in the 4+1 graduate bridge program can only complete a stacking certificate as part of their master's degree and once enrolled as a graduate student.
-Students have a time limit of five years from enrollment to complete both the stackable certificate and a Master of Arts or Master of Science.
+Students have a time limit of five years from enrollment to complete both the stackable certificate and a master's degree.

-Students must submit a new application to enroll in the stacking certificate program two semesters preceding their anticipated conferral, only during fall or spring admission cycles, in order to confer both the certificate and the master's degree.
+Students must submit a new application as a returning student to enroll in the stacking certificate program two semesters preceding their anticipated conferral, only during fall or spring admission cycles, in order to confer both the certificate and the master's degree.
 See the section for "Graduate and Post-Baccalaureate Admission" for requirements and deadlines.